Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-1/day-3/lecture-materials/intro-to-javascript-functions-and-scope.md

 #### Review

-**Take a minute to discuss with a pair which would be a better programming practice:**
+**Take a minute to discuss with a partner which would be a better programming practice:**

 - **Code numerous, smaller functions**<br>-or-<br>
 - **Code fewer, larger functions**